 - 4.2.1.
-4 self water quality surveillance monitoring events for marine sediment dredging and 7 self water quality surveillance monitoring events for removal of existing seawall were conducted in the reporting period.
-Sketch no. SK0067B in Appendix 4.2 shows the sampling points of the surveillance system for marine sediment dredging while sketch no. SK0467 and SK0468 show the sampling points of the surveillance system for removal of existing seawall.
-Turbidity and SS monitoring were conducted at 12 locations as follows and shown in Figure 4.1. - One sampling point inside the silt curtain (SP1); - Four sampling points outside the silt curtain (MP1-MP4); - Seven control points (C1-C7) - 4.2.2.
+Two self water quality surveillance monitoring events for marine sediment dredging and four self water quality surveillance monitoring events for removal of existing seawall were conducted in the reporting period.
+Turbidity and SS monitoring were conducted at 12 locations as follows and shown in Figure 4.1. - One sampling point inside the silt curtain (SP1);

+- Four sampling points outside the silt curtain (MP1-MP4); - Seven control points (C1-C7) - 4.2.2.
 The graphical presentation of the SS levels at SP1, sampling points outside the silt curtain, control points and impact water quality monitoring stations against the distance are shown in Appendix 4.2.